Understanding your seller ratings

-If you want to opt out of this feature, you can let us know via this form.
+If you want to opt out of seller ratings, let us know.
 If you change your mind, you can always opt back in using the same form.

 How much seller ratings cost

-There's no cost to add seller ratings to your campaign, but you'll be charged as usual for clicks on your ad.
+Once you qualify for seller ratings, there’s no cost to add them to your campaign, but you'll be charged as usual for clicks on your ad.

 How you can improve your seller ratings and reviews